twitch4j/twitch4j/README.md

 ```

 #### Maven
-Add it to your pom.xml with:
+Add the repository to your pom.xml with:
 ```xml
 <repositories>
     <repository>